-In Indonesia, consumer appetite for fast convenience has risen, and consumers are willing to pay a premium for quick deliveries.
-As a result, the market size for same-day delivery is expected to grow to 30 per cent, totalling 4.5 million parcels a day by 2023.
+In Indonesia, the consumer appetite for fast convenience has risen, and consumers are willing to pay a premium for quick deliveries.
+As a result, the market size for same-day delivery is expected to grow to 30 percent, totaling 4.5 million parcels a day by 2023.
 The premium logistics charges for same-day delivery services are projected to increase to IDR 65 trillion (US$4.5 billion) in 2023, up from IDR 4.4 trillion (US$556 million) in 2018, thereby outpacing the growth in other delivery services1.

 A part of Surge’s fifth cohort of 23 companies, RaRa also counts Royston Tay and Yang Bin Kwok among its investors.
 In April 2020, RaRa Delivery secured US$834,000 in a seed funding round, led by 500 Startups.